viking-frank/neurocats.github.io/_posts/2017-08-12-tensorflow-tensorboard.md

 Unfold you scalar plots in the `SCALARS` section or view the graph by clicking on `GRAPHS`.

+If you like to know more [Tensorflow](https://www.tensorflow.org/get_started/summaries_and_tensorboard) provides some tutorials themself.

 I hope you understood the basic concept of namescoping and got to know a little more about the power of tensorflow and the advantages of the graph representation.
 I hope you like the design of tensorboard and understood the